Behaviour Consultations at Puppy Plus

 • Chasing or predatory behaviour.

-• Compulsive behaviours, such as repetitive circling, spinning, pacing, air snapping or hallucinations etc.
+• Compulsive behaviours, such as repetitive circling, spinning, pacing, shadow chasing or air snapping etc.

 How do we treat behavioural problems?